-Described as ‘one of Wales's leading composers’ by Wales Arts Review, Claire Victoria Roberts's music has been performed by BBC National Orchestra of Wales, Psappha Ensemble, cellist Oliver Coates, trumpeter Simon Desbruslais, harpist Anne Denholm, The Clothworkers' Consort of Leeds and the Orion Orchestra.
+Described as ‘one of Wales's leading composers’ by Wales Arts Review, Claire Victoria Roberts's music has been performed by BBC National Orchestra of Wales, Psappha Ensemble, cellist Oliver Coates, Opra Cymru, Uproar Ensemble trumpeter Simon Desbruslais, Camden Symphony Orchestra and harpist Anne Denholm.

-Claire is the Winner of a Royal Philharmonic Society Composition Prize 2019-2020, as well as an Adopted Composer for Camden Symphony Orchestra.
-She was also 2017 winner of the Mathias Composition prize, and 2016 winner of the Parry Williams award.
+Claire is the Winner of a Royal Philharmonic Society Composition Prize 2019-2020, as well as 2017 winner of the Mathias Composition prize, and 2019 winner of a Francis Chagrin award.

 Outside of the concert hall, Claire's music revolves around collaborative processes and curation, working with jazz and folk improvisers, spoken word, dance, music facilitation, and visuals.
 Her RPS commission involved making her Wigmore Hall debut with a jazz song cycle written for voice and piano.